Health Library

 Freudenreich O, Flaherty AW.
 Patients with abnormal movements.
 In: Stern TA, Freudenreich O, Smith FA, Fricchione GL, Rosenbaum JF, eds.
 Massachusetts General Hospital Handbook of General Hospital Psychiatry.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 21.

-Okun MS, Lang AE.
+Okun MS, Ostrem JL.
 Other movement disorders.
-In: Goldman L, Schafer AI, eds.
+In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
-26th ed.
-Philadelphia, PA: Elsevier; 2020:chap 382.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 379.

-ul Haq I, Liebenow B, Okun MS. Clinical overview of movement disorders.
+Ul Haq I, Liebenow B, Okun MS. Clinical overview of movement disorders.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 105.

-BACK TO TOP
+BACK TO TOPReview Date: 6/13/2024

-Reviewed By: Joseph V. Campellone, MD, Department of Neurology, Cooper University Hospital, Camden, NJ.
+Reviewed By: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 A.D.A.M., Inc. is accredited by URAC, for Health Content Provider (www.urac.org).
 URAC's accreditation program is an independent audit to verify that A.D.A.M. follows rigorous standards of quality and accountability.
 A.D.A.M. is among the first to achieve this important distinction for online health information and services.
 Learn more about A.D.A.M.'s editorial policy, editorial process and privacy policy.
 A.D.A.M. is also a founding member of Hi-Ethics.
-This site complies with the HONcode standard for trustworthy health information: verify here.
+This site complies with the HONcode standard for trustworthy health information: verify here. |

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
+No warranty of any kind, either expressed or implied, is made as to the accuracy, reliability, timeliness, or correctness of any translations made by a third-party service of the information provided herein into any other language. © 1997- 2024 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.